Dave-Gilbert/rgen/README.md

 ![Example Student Grade Sheet](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_1.png)

-Scores can be supplied in 3 formats, 2 are shown in the preceding example.
+Scores can be calculated in several ways, 2 are shown in the preceding example.
 A fixed value score can be entered, this strategy is used in Q1 through Q7.
-Q8, Q9 and Q10 deduct a fixed number of points from a total, assigning various weights, and reasoning to each question.
+Q8, Q9 and Q10 deduct points from a total, assigning various weights, and reasoning to each comment.

 While myCanvas will not export grades on a per question basis it will export full grade sheets.
 In the case of multiple choice quizzes which are